NoemiRyf/NeuralMachineTranslation/README.md

 ## Credits

 This application is developed as part of the MDM Project 2 at Zurich University of Applied Sciences (ZHAW).

-## License

-This application is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-For more information, please contact the project owner.